H-1B Visa FAQs

 To qualify for the H1B, you typically need minimum four years of study on a degree course.
 If you have completed more than one degree, it may be possible to combine the time spent on multiple degree-level courses.
 You may also use a combination of university study plus progressive work experience.

 The USCIS has not specified exactly what is meant by “progressive” but you can take it to mean that your work must have required continual advancement over time.

-It would adversely effect our tech, medical, science, higher education ad many others.
-US companies require the best and brightest to compete.
-We have massive numbers of jobs in the tech and other industries that can not find enough talented workers in the STEM fields.
+It would adversely affect our tech, medical, science, higher education and many others.
+U.S. companies require the best and brightest to compete.
+We have massive numbers of jobs in the tech and other industries that cannot find enough talented workers in the STEM fields.

 The severity of consequences for even minor clerical mistakes is expected to increase as USCIS officers are no longer required to issue an RFE or Notice of Intent to Deny (NOID) as of today, Sept.
 11, 2018, when PM-602-0163 goes into effect.

 You can port your H-1B if you are still working on the original H-1B.
 However, if you left the first job went to another position and the previous H-1B has expired, you may have broken the chain.
 I would need more information.
 Please feel free to contact us directly to better address your situation.

 The Labor Certification Application (LCA) is submitted to the U.S. Department of Labor (DOL) to ensure that there are no Americans willing or qualified to take the job and that the employer pays the prevailing wage.

 Determining the prevailing wage is one of the most common areas where an application can be held up.

 Obtaining an H-1B visa hinges on the ability to demonstrate the applicant’s specialized knowledge that qualifies them for the position.